jamesplease/react-state-context/README.md

 When you are getting started with React, storing all of your application state within individual Components' [state](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class) tends to work well.
-Component state is really useful!
+Component state is a good solution for storing data.

 A limitation of component state is that it can be tedious to share it between components that are not near one another within your application's component tree.
 This problem may become more pronounced